 A History Lesson

 I almost looked death in the eye barely a few hours ago.
-The sight froze me up and shook me down to the core and had rendered me paralysed.
+The sight froze me up and had almost rendered me paralysed.
 Now, I had to look into another set of heavy eyes and just the thought of it was eating me up.
-Shame, regret and sorrow thundered inside me as I took each step towards my mother who sat there beneath the two pine trees in the middle of the desert.
+Shame, regret and sorrow churned inside me as I took each step towards my mother who sat there beneath the two pine trees in the middle of the desert.

 “Mom, you should eat something” I said as I held out a pack of banana cakes to her which I had just offered to Ravenna.
 I was too afraid to talk about my blunder and apologise for it just yet.
 She didn’t budge.
 Not one bit.
 She just stared down at her lap, probably imagining what could have been.

 “Mommy, I’m really sorry about what I did back there.
 I almost got you killed because of my stupidity.”
 She immediately pulled me in for a tight hug and broke down after holding it back for hours through the journey.
 “I thought that I had lost you Ed.
 I thought I’d never see you again.
 You can’t imagine what that’s like.”
 She held on to me for a while as I sat with her.
 As soon as I noticed Ravenna looking at us, she turned her gaze away.
 “Don’t you ever do that again Ed.
 You are all I have.”
 Her voice was getting clearer now.

 Once she was done opening up, she ate a few slices of the delicious banana cake she herself baked last week.
 “I told you to eat the fruits first.
 These would have stayed fresh for another week.
 The fruits will rot soon.”